Nakxxgit/Nakxxgit.github.io/about.md

 permalink: /about/
 ---

-Studying Data Analysis and some programming skills Interested with Python(Especially for Data Science), Qt, Music, Art, literal things Dreaming with my own way
+Studying Data Analysis and some programming skills<br>
+Interested with Python(Especially for Data Science), Qt, Music, Art, literal things Dreaming with my own way
 YOLO